Image

 We are currently raising 7k for design expenses including engineering and testing.
 Following that we will require about 100k for the pilot project where we will create a full size prototype.
 We will then seek funding for 100's (or 1000's) of homes which will be gifted to families in Jamaica.
 These homes will last for generations through whatever may come, reducing the hardships of natural disasters.

-Anyone interested in assisting us with fundraising, online presence, social media management, fundraising, campaign management, please get in touch
+Anyone interested in assisting us as a volunteer, please get in touch

 Thank you for your commitment to meaningful solutions.